Conservation land purchase to protect wildlife near Grand Forks - Trail Daily Times

-A conservation group’s purchase of a property near Grand Forks is going to be a big addition to protecting bighorn sheep habitat in the area.
+A conservation group is hoping that its recent purchase of a property near Grand Forks is going to be a big addition to protecting bighorn sheep habitat in the area.

 The Southern Interior Land Trust has purchased 109 hectares (270 acres) of open, rolling hills of bunchgrass interspersed with patches of trembling aspen-rose thickets located just east of Grand Forks.